Pyracantha leaf-mining moth

 First discovered in Britain 1989, this leaf-mining moth has become widespread in gardens.

 Main cause Caterpillars of the moth feed inside the leaves, causing distinctive oval-shaped mines

 What is pyracantha leaf-mining moth?

-This moth was discovered new to Britain in Essex in 1989 but has now spread throughout England and into Scotland.
+This moth was discovered new to Britain in Essex in 1989 but has now spread throughout England, Wales and into Scotland.
 The wings of this small moth (6-8mm wingspan) are bronze, with white markings.
 The moth's caterpillars feed inside the foliage of Pyracantha, where they cause a distinctive silvery white discoloration on the upper leaf surface.
 Images of the adult can be found at UK moths (external link)

-The leaf mines cause by this moth can be seen on Pyracantha during the summer but they are much more frequent during the early months of the year.
+The leaf mines caused by this moth can be seen on Pyracantha during the summer but they are much more frequent during the early months of the year.
 The caterpillar initially feeds by making a linear mine along the central leaf vein.
 Later the mine broadens until there is an oval silvery white area that occupies most or all of the upper leaf surface.
 When the caterpillar has completed its feeding, it causes the leaf to fold upwards, and the mine becomes less visible.

 In some years, a high proportion of the leaves will have mines in them during January-March.
 This can give the plant an unhealthy appearance but this moth has little impact on the plant's growth, its ability to produce flowers and berries, or its long-term health.
 The old mined leaves may drop off in spring but new growth will restore the plant's appearance.